Trade Mark Protection

 The DPMA examines the trade mark application for absolute grounds for refusal.
 If there are no absolute grounds for refusal, the trade mark can be registered.
 Absolute grounds for refusal are for example:

 - descriptive terms that must be kept freely available for general use

 - an emblem of state included in the trade mark

 - offence against public policy or accepted principles of morality

 Signs will not be registered, if they cannot be represented graphically, if they lack any distinctiveness or if they merely describe the goods and services concerned.

 For information on the requirements for the distinctive character of word and figurative marks containing descriptive/non-differentiating words, see, inter alia, the Common Communication on the Common Practice of Distinctiveness – Figurative Marks containing descriptive/non-distinctive words (1,5 MB).

 We have compiled initial information about trade mark protection on these pages.
-Furthermore, there a eight good reasons for a national trade mark application.
+Thera are good reasons for a national trade mark application.
 Our information factsheet Eight good reasons for filing a national trade mark application will tell you which.